Michigan Fence Laws: A Comprehensive Guide (2026 Update)

 9 min read

-Overview: Michigan fence laws are governed primarily by Michigan Compiled Laws (MCL) Chapter 433.
+At a Glance: Michigan fence laws are governed primarily by Michigan Compiled Laws (MCL) Chapter 433.
 These statutes grew out of agricultural land use and still control boundary fence responsibility across the state today.
 Michigan is a fence-in state, meaning livestock owners are generally responsible for keeping animals contained.
-When a fence is needed along a shared property line, responsibility is determined by statute and, when neighbors disagree, by township fence viewers rather than informal custom.

 Michigan welcome sign along rural road with white fence, farmland, barn, and silo in the background